X4/krit/README.md

 Check the entire branch:

 ```
-$ grit check 5
+$ Krit check 5
-$ grit tree 5
+$ Krit tree 5
  [x] Get groceries (5)
   ├──[x] Bread (6)
   ├──[x] Eggs (8)
   └──[x] Milk (7)
 ```

 The `tree` command prints out a tree rooted at the given node.
-When running `grit` without arguments, `tree` is invoked implicitly, defaulting to the current date node.
+When running `Krit` without arguments, `tree` is invoked implicitly, defaulting to the current date node.

 ### Roots ###